Welcome to the Community Living Policy Center!

 Community Living Policy Center State of the Science 2023

-State of the Science: Community Living Policy | Virtual discussions hosted by the Community Living Policy CenterThis virtual event will consist of 3 webinars that will bring together researchers, advocates, and other disability community stakeholders to discuss current research, gaps in knowledge, needs of the community, and opportunities to advance community living policy.
-These discussions will help inform our work, the work of other researchers and research funders to help shape access to equitable and person-centered home and community-based services in the future.
+State of the Science: Community Living Policy | Virtual discussions hosted by the Community Living Policy CenterThis virtual event consisted of 3 webinars that brought together researchers, advocates, and other disability community stakeholders to discuss current research, gaps in knowledge, needs of the community, and opportunities to advance community living policy.
+These discussions will help inform our work and the work of other researchers and research funders to help shape access to equitable and person-centered home and community-based services in the future.

 CLPC in the News